Honestly, I have a long way to go before I feel totally comfortable, but I was surprised at just how nervous I felt on those first few calls.

 I service appliances in a rural area and people around here never have a problem with me scheduling their repair for the next day as long as it isn’t an emergency like a non-cooling refrigerator or freezer.
 In fact, they consider that very good service.

 I think keeping the calls within a 24-hour turn around will be acceptable in most service environments.
 It actually projects a busy repairman.
 People want a technician who is busy but not too busy for them, so I go ahead and play that hand.
 That then gives me time to research the customer’s problem.

-I start with getting the service manual for that particular machine.
-Fortunately Uncle Harry has a library of 5,000 manuals online that I have access to which came along with buying his course.
+I start by getting the service manual for that particular machine.
+Fortunately, Uncle Harry has a library of 5,000 manuals online that I have access to which came along with buying his course.